-To oversee particular aspects of the Company's affairs and to assist in the execution of its responsibilities, the Board has established five Committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee, the Corporate Development Committee and the Sustainability Committee.
-The Audit Committee comprises only Independent Non-executive Directors as members in order to ensure its independence, while the Remuneration Committee and the Nomination Committee and the Non-executive Directors to ensure the exercise of effective independent judgement.
+To oversee particular aspects of the Company's affairs and to assist in the execution of its responsibilities, the Board currently possesses five Committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee, the People Committee and the Sustainability Committee.
+The Audit Committee comprises only Independent Non-executive Directors as members in order to ensure its independence, while the Remuneration Committee and the Nomination Committee comprise a majority of Independent Non-executive Directors to ensure the exercise of effective independent judgement.
+The People Committee was established on 1 January 2025.
+The Corporate Development Committee was dissolved with effect from 1 January 2025.

-The reports of the Audit Committee, the Remuneration Committee, the Nomination Committee, the Corporate Development Committee and the Sustainability Committee for the year under review are set out on pages 37 to 48 of this report.
-Details of the committees members' attendance at committees meetings are set out on page 51.
+The reports of the Audit Committee, the Remuneration Committee, the Nomination Committee, the Corporate Development Committee (dissolved with effect from 1 January 2025) and the Sustainability Committee for the year under review are set out on pages 36 to 47 of this report.
+Details of the committees members' attendance at committees meetings are set out on page 50.

-In order to comply with the Listing Rules and the CG Code, the terms of reference of each of the Audit Committee, the Remuneration Committee and the Nomination Committee and the list of Directors and their roles and functions are regularly revised, updated and published on the websites of the Group and the Stock Exchange.
+In order to comply with the Listing Rules and the CG Code, the terms of reference of each of the Audit Committee, the Remuneration Committee and the Nomination Committee and the list of Directors and their roles and functions are regularly revised, updated and published on the websites of the Company and the Stock Exchange.